One of the most popular Baas solutions, Firebase, was launched in 2011 and acquired by Google in 2014.

-Firebase is very oriented towards real time synchronization.
-This can result in a data conflict — if somebody types in data, the screen automatically adjusts in real time for all the users simultaneously.
+Firebase is very oriented towards real-time synchronization.
+This can result in a data conflict — if somebody types in data, the screen automatically adjusts in real-time for all the users simultaneously.
 For many, it’s more convenient to receive an update notification instead of automatic adjustments.

 4. Limited querying capabilities

 Firebase uses Realtime Database as main storage and it doesn’t come with a filter for capabilities.
 Firebase also uses JSON file format, which makes your entire database a gigantic JSON file.
-Having database as a single file doesn’t allow introducing relations between different data files.
+Having a database as a single file doesn’t allow introducing relations between different data files.

 As a result, you cannot query for more than one key at a time.
 You won’t be able to query or list users or stored files in Firebase.